 Who doesn’t enjoy a popsicle in warm weather?
 With days turning hotter, I decided to make some popsicles for my kids.
 But why make ordinary ice popsicles when you can make pudding popsicles?
 These Marbled Pudding Pops are made with just a few ingredients and will really cool you off on a hot day.
 Marbled Pudding Pops are made using a mixture of vanilla and chocolate pudding.
 I usually avoid making chocolate pudding because it seems like more of it ends up on my kids’ hands and faces.
-But now that I’ve discovered these convenient Wet-Nap Wipes, I say bring on the chocolate pudding!
+If your kids love pops, try our Rice Krispie Treat Pops.
+You won’t regret it!

 - For chocolate pudding – 1 package of instant chocolate pudding 3.9 oz, 2 cups of cold milk